 Tennessee offers tuition reciprocity benefits through programs like the Academic Common Market (ACM) and the Southern Regional Education Board (SREB).
 ACM and SREB allow out-of-state students to attend participating Tennessee colleges at in-state or reduced rates for specific programs not available in their home states.

-Residents of 15 other states can qualify for in-state tuition in Tennessee: Alabama, Arkansas, Delaware, Florida, Georgia, Kentucky, Louisiana, Maryland, Mississippi, North Carolina, Oklahoma, South Carolina, Texas, Virginia and West Virginia.
+Residents of 15 other states can qualify for in-state tuition in Tennessee: Alabama, Arkansas, Delaware, Florida, Georgia, Kentucky, Louisiana, Maryland, Mississippi, North Carolina, Oklahoma, South Carolina, Texas, Virginia, and West Virginia.

 Frequently Asked Questions About Online Colleges in TN